JackKelly/JackKelly.github.io/_posts/2024-04-17-using-computing-to-fix-climate-change-part2.md

 ## Avoiding the hype

 In some ways, it might actually be _harder_ today to find jobs that will benefit the climate, compared to a few years ago.
 That's because a _lot_ of jobs and companies _claim_ to benefit the climate.
-But a lot of this is just noise.
-It turns out that the main trick to attracting funding is to tell a good _story_, and to hype up your company as much as possible.
-Unfortunately, the climate system doesn't work like most funders.
-The climate system doesn't care about how many YouTube reaction videos your product launch gets, or how bold your claims in your pitch-deck.
+But a lot of these claims are false.
+It turns out that a good trick to attract funding is to tell a good _story_, and to hype up your company as much as possible.
+Unfortunately, the climate system doesn't care about how many YouTube reaction videos your product launch gets, or how bold your claims in your pitch-deck.

 I'm honestly not sure how best to avoid this trap.

 Some red flags mights be things like the boss of a "climate company" driving a fuel-guzzling sports car.
-Or the company regularly flying the team to events, even though it'd only take a few hours to do the same journey by train.
+Or the company regularly flying the team to events, even though it'd only take a few hours to travel the same distance by train.
+(These are quite "shallow" signals.
+I guess the point is that you're trying to find people who sincerely want to fix climate change.
+And avoid people who are cynically trying to "make a quick buck" out of the present-day concern about climate change.
+To be clear: I don't object to people making money from climate change mitigation.
+But I do object to people who lie about their motivations.)

 ## The importance of this work